KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Randomized Quicksort:** Using a random pivot for partitioning in quicksort.
 - **Karger's Algorithm:** Finding the minimum cut of a graph using random contractions.

-## Algorithms and Techniques for Data Structures
+## B. Algorithms and Techniques for Data Structures

 ### Primitive Data Types
 - **Integer, Float, Boolean**